 A large number of businesses are adopting Robotic Process Automation (RPA) today to drive their critical enterprise operations quickly and affordably.
-While RPA offers a wide array of automations capabilities, you need to first identify which of your business processes are ideal to be automated so that your business enhances operational efficiencies to deliver positive outcomes.
+Although RPA provides a broad range of automation capabilities, you must initially identify the business processes that are suitable for automation.
+This allows your business to improve operational efficiencies and achieve positive outcomes.

 For instance, some companies achieve better outcomes when implementing rule-based automation when compared to non-standardized, variable types.
 Forrester recently reported that RPA Market will reach USD 2.9 billion by 2021, which makes it one of the most sought-after enterprise technologies.
 The picture is clear: it is crucial for companies to know the different ways to determine which of their business processes need automation.